MatiasGadeberg/fiske-spillet/src/middlelayer/firestorecollection.md

 - [x] Sorting of owned boats based on status
 - [x] Unique names for all boats in harbor
 - [x] Visualization of where a boat is currently heading
+- [x] Current rank displayed during gameplay
 - [ ] Price drop / raise dependant on difference between supply and demand
-- [ ] Current ranking page during gameplay
+- [ ] Setup items in database

 # Reccomended features - If time allows
 - [ ] Visualize historic market prices